marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ```

 - An interesting side effect of stripping punctuation marks is that it can sometimes result in empty words
-  - For example, *Winnie the Pooh* contains lines of spaced asterisks like '*        *        *        *        *' to mark sections within the text
+  - For example, *Winnie the Pooh* contains lines of spaced asterisks to mark sections within the text
   - Because the splitting on whitespace yields words that are "naked" asterisks, stripping them will create empty strings
   - As a result, in the first code block, the list of words derived from each line are filtered for empty strings
 - Note, this code was the result of several rounds of iteration, and it was only by carefully examining the results that I identified the edge cases in the line and word processing steps